CartoDB/airship/docs/guides/10-integrating-react.md

 ## Option 1: Manage component logic in the parent layer.

-The simplest way to link Ariship and React is to manually bind attributes and events.
+The simplest way to link Airship and React is to manually bind attributes and events.
 [Content attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes#Content_versus_IDL_attributes) only accept strings as parameters so we need to use javascript to add event listeners and pass complex objects as parameter.

 In the **render** function you can bind `string`, `number`and `boolean` values as simple HTML attributes.
 Just as you do with a normal HTML tag.

 In the **componentDidMount** you can setup event listeners and bind attributes that are `arrays` or `objects`.
-Those type can't be passed as simple HTML attributes so you need to hook them up here.
+Those types can't be passed as simple HTML attributes so you need to hook them up here.

 Use **componentDidUpdate** to update the bind properties values.